 Readers of my stories and gig announcements will often see a reference to a certain “Dr. Easy”.
 There never seems to be an actual, verified photo or video of him; he's nowhere to be found backstage at shows; no one that I know has actually seen him, nor heard him.
-The only evidence that I have might be some forgotten sunglasses (he likes sunglasses, even at night), an old hat (he loves hats of all kinds, but seems to lose them...probably just an exuse to get another?), or an empty beer can...or three.
-He never loses a cell phone because he hates them and won't buy one, though he's quite happy to borrow yours.
-I can assure you, he does exist for he's actually an amalgam of several, very real things.
+The only evidence that I have his existence are some forgotten sunglasses (he likes sunglasses, even at night), an errant old hat (he loves hats of all kinds, but seems to lose them...probably just an excuse to get another?), or an empty rum bottle...or two.
+He never loses a cell phone because he hates them.
+Won't buy one, either, though he's quite happy to borrow one.
+He is no fan of technology and proudly admits to being "a analog mon inna digital worl'!"
+But I can assure you, he does exist for he's actually an amalgam of several, very real qualities.

-Wonderful colleagues in one of my prior lives as an Emergency Room psychiatric clinician (I've done a lot of things besides play music, ya know!) got a kick out of my initials – DR – and took to calling me “Doctor” for no really good reason other than that.
-After one particularly gruelling night shift, I coined the “Easy” part as an ironic, 'gallows humor', tongue-in-cheek wink to the extremely necessary and difficult work we did.
+Some wonderful colleagues in one of my prior lives as an Emergency Room psychiatric clinician got a kick out of my initials – DR – and took to calling me “Doctor” for no really good reason other than that.
+After one particularly grueling sixteen-hour night shift, I coined the “Easy” part as an ironic, 'gallows humor', tongue-in-cheek wink to the extremely necessary and difficult work we did.

-I never know when he'll present himself and he rarely returns any of my calls.
-He says, “I come directfrom the ether, meh-son.
-I operate on my owntime.”
-So it would seem, but the 'ether' always seems to know when it's mealtime, or that I'm in the shower.
-It's in moments like these that he offers his unsolicited two cent's worth about any topic you'd care to discuss, or notdiscuss.
-You can almost always count on him to disappear when a helping hand or a good two cents is justwhat's needed, leaving behind a sink of dirty dishes, a few empties, the aforementioned sunglasses or rumpled hat and a faint odor of salt air.
-He always sets the agenda, you do not, and I've come to expect that from our interactions I shall have to mine the truly useful tidbits of info and good counsel like diamonds in a mountain of dense blather.
+I never know when he'll present himself and am always surprised when he does.
+He doesn't return any of my calls.
+He says, “I am di-rek from the ether, meh-son.
+I operate on my own time.”
+So it would seem, but the 'ether' always seems to know when it's mealtime.
+Or that I'm in the shower.
+Or attempting to fall asleep.
+Or otherwise predisposed!
+It's in moments such as these that he offers his unsolicited two-cent's worth about whatever topic he cares to discuss, regardless of any interest I might have.
+You can almost always count on him to disappear when a helping hand is exactly what's needed, leaving behind a sink of dirty dishes, a few empties, the aforementioned sunglasses or rumpled hat and a faint odor of salt air.
+He sets the agenda - I do not - and I've come to understand from our interactions that I have to carefully mine any truly useful tidbits of info or good counsel like well-hidden, elusive diamonds sequestered within a mountain of dense blather.

-Remarkably, he's almost always right - except when he's not.
-He likes to tell me how to do things, like how I should play the guitar (despite his not knowing the first thing about how to play a guitar), or how I ought to interpret a song (though he sings like a howler monkey).
-That said, his choices of tunes are usually pretty good, but if I choose to ignore him or his 'suggestions', he'll sulk or get snippy with me.
+Remarkably, though, the Doctor is almost always right - except when he is not.
+He likes to tell me how I should do things: Like how I need to play the guitar a particular way (despite his not knowing the first thing about how to play a guitar), or how I ought to interpret a song (though he sings like a howler monkey).
+That said, his choices of tunes are usually pretty good and make up a significant part of my repertoire.
+Should I choose to ignore him or his suggestions though, he'll sulk and get snippy with me.

-Dr. Ea$y can embody the smooth, laid-back cool of several of my West Indian musician friends, even speaking in their patois from time to time, but he can be a cantankerous old turd if he's out of sorts.
-Or rum.
-He likes to hang out and will pontificate about almost anything, but mostly he prefers to keep to himself.
-As he says, “I'm my own best audience, except maybe for you.
-You should take this here tip I'm offering you, bwoy.”
+Dr. Ea$y typically embodies the smooth, laid-back easy cool of several of my West Indian musician friends, speaking in their patois from time to time.
+However, his moods can swell up like a Caribbean squall and he can turn into a cantankerous old feral island cat just like that.
+I can tell that he enjoys hanging out with me - pontificating about almost anything, anywhere, anytime.
+But mostly he prefers to keep to himself.
+As he says, “I'm meh own bes' audience.
+You got ta take this here tip I'm offerin' you, bwoy.”

-If you ever do see him out and about in your travels, say “Hello to him for me”, but don't ask him to play the guitar.
+If you ever do see him out and about in your travels, say “Hello" to him for me, but don't ask him for any advice - or to play the guitar.
 Or sing.
 Others around you may think you are talking to yourself, but we know better, don't we.

 By the way, the drawing above was done by a forensic artist from my best description.
-He says it's the most challenging piece of work he's ever encountered.
+He says it was the most challenging piece of work he's ever encountered.
 'Bout sums the good Doctor up, too.